maikelmclauflin/ElementQuery/README.md

 # ElementQuery
 A small api for creating css element queries.
-For when the media just isn't enough.
+When the media just isn't enough.

 ## Processors